DataAstrologer/DataScience/2. Data Analysis with R/README.md

 # Data Analysis with R

-The folders above contain the following analysis:

-**Homesite Quote Conversion Prediction** - The Homesite Quote Conversion problem is a dataset from **Kaggle** (https://www.kaggle.com/c/homesite-quote-conversion).
-Based on anonymized database information on customer and sales activity, the Homesite Predictive model predicts which customer will purchase a quoted insurance plan.
-The complete R code with several visualizations is present in the folder.
+**Homesite Quote Conversion Prediction** - Homesite Quote Conversion involves building of a **predictive model** based on anonymized database information of customer & sales activity to successfully classify customers who would purchase a quoted insurance plan.
+Accurately predicting the conversion rate would help Homesite Insurance to better understand the impact of proposed pricing changes & maintain an ideal portfolio of customer segments.
+Homesite prediction is a Kaggle competition and the dataset is available on Kaggle: https://www.kaggle.com/c/homesite-quote-conversion

-**Social Media Analysis** - The Social Media Analysis folder contains an analysis of the **Facebook page of American Express India**.
-Data Extraction, Trend Visualization and Sentimental Analysis of the Facebook page are performed using several R packages.
-Towards the end, various trends are compared between American Express India and Visa India.
+**Social Media Analysis** - Social Media Analysis is the practice of gathering data from various social media outlets and analyzing that data to make business decisions.
+The most common use of this concept is to mine customer sentiments in order to support marketing and customer service activities.
+The above folder contains a systematic analysis of the **Facebook** page of **American Express India**.
+Data is extracted directly from the Amex India Facebook page using R and a trend analysis is performed on the posts, likes and comments.